Rashmika998/DLMS---Driving-License-Management-System/README.md

 • Ease basic functions relates to the process of issuing driver’s license

 DLMS will reduce the difficulties faced on the manual existing system, with minimum error.
 The user-friendly aspect of the system will guide its users to complete their tasks.
+See the report for more details.